-Android 4.x and later¶
+Android Clients and Installation¶

 For devices running Android 4.0 or a newer release, there is a free OpenVPN app in the Google Play store that works excellently without needing root access.
 It is called OpenVPN for Android by Arne Schwabe.

 The OpenVPN Client Export package on pfSense® can export an Android type

 .ovpn file can be transferred to

 the target device.
 It can be copied directly, e-mailed to the device, etc.

 Open the OpenVPN for Android app

 Tap Import (File folder icon at upper right)